hamer0/esolang/README.md

 # Mini Esolang
 A simple esolang based on single character instructions that manipulate a sliding window.

+A goal of this language is to make the interpreter small without making it unreadable.

 ## Notes
 - Currently only has 32 bits of memory
 - Instruction set is very limited